bentomhall/nih-system/homebrewery/world/player-options.md

 Alternatively, you can take a feat that you qualify for.

 ### Skill Tricks
-When you reach 4th level, and again at 6th, 8th, 12th, 16th, and 19th level, you can pick a Skill Trick (see Appendix A) you qualify for.
+When you reach 4th level, and again at 6th, 8th, 12th, 16th, and 19th level, you can pick a Skill Trick you qualify for.
 When you do so, you can also substitute one skill trick you've learned for another you qualify for.
-The total number and maximum tier (basic, advanced, expert, and master) of skill tricks you know is shown in the Skill Tricks column of the Armsman table.

 ### Extra Attack
 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.